 Radiation Medicine Residency Program

-There are a total of six resident positions in the program.
+There are a total of six resident positions in our program.
 Clinical rotations occur only at Roswell Park Cancer Institute.
-Residents typically work one-on-one with attending physicians and are encouraged to take a lead in patient management.
+Residents work one-on-one with attending physicians and are encouraged to take a lead in patient management.
 Call is on a weekly rotating basis and taken from home.

-Instruction in radiation physics is offered every year and radiobiology is offered every other year.
+Instruction in radiation physics and radiation biology is offered every year.
 Residents are required to complete a research project and attendings encourage residents to undertake other clinical or basic science research initiatives besides what is required.
 Funding is available for participation in national conferences.

-The program encompasses multiple radiation treatment techniques including conformal external beam radiation therapy, intensity modulated radiation therapy, gamma knife stereotactic radiosurgery, orthovoltage therapy and high and low-dose interstitial and intracavity brachytherapy.
+The program encompasses multiple radiation treatment techniques including conformal external beam radiation therapy, intensity modulated radiation therapy, gamma knife stereotactic radiosurgery, orthovoltage therapy and interstitial and intracavity brachytherapy.

 Chairman of the Department